Updated: November 1, 2023

 In Google Analytics, you have access to a website bounce rate.
 It indicates the average number of bounces on all of your pages divided by the number of visits across those pages during the same period.

 It’s also possible to track a single page bounce rate or check the bounce rate of a certain website segment (selection of several pages).
+The data shouldn’t only be used in a vacuum but also in conjunction with other website data to better understand performance.

-What is an average bounce rate?
+What is the average bounce rate?

 If it’s between 41% and 55%, your results are average.
 Anything between 56% and 70% is more than average but still reasonable.
 If the rate is higher than 70%, it could be an issue.